averagehuman/argskwargs.io/src/articles/2012/opendata/open-data.rst

 and then go on to say how this world has been realised with the central government site `data.gov.uk`_

-But it should be pointed out that `data.gov.uk`_ is primarily British (and in fact English) in scope.
-Coverage is actually variable in the non-English regions and, in the case of Northern Ireland in particular, none of the Police, Health, Schools or Roads data sets extend to Northern Irish postal districts.
+But although `data.gov.uk`_ is a welcome development, it should be pointed out that it is primarily British (and in fact English) in scope.
+Coverage seems to be variable in the non-English regions and, in the case of Northern Ireland in particular, none of the Police, Health, Schools or Roads data sets extend to Northern Irish postal districts.

 Public Transport